timwattenberg/draft-ripe84-anycast-community/draft-ripe84-anycast-community.md

 # IANA Considerations

-This document requires addition of a new entry to the "BGP Well-known Communities" registry.
+The IANA is requested to add ANYCAST to the "BGP Well-known Communities" registry.
-IANA should make include in the registry before publication:
+The following attribute is to be registered before publication:

 ```
-ANYCAST (=0xFFFF????)
+ANYCAST (=0xFFFF000A)
 ```